sarahmthomas/CS193_Fall18_Lab3/README.md

 ![](./images/intellij_checkout_repo.png)

-4) Make some changes to the documents
+4) Make some changes to the documents (don't worry about if it can run yet -- comments are fine too)

 ![](./images/print_before.png)
 ![](./images/print_after.png)